tkus1/TCSS562TermProject/README.md

 These bash scripts POST HTTP request with query conditions and invoke QueryHandler in Lambda.
 This Lambda funciton process queries for the database (mySQL in RDS.
 Table name is SalesRecordTab).

+### Run TLQ Pipeline and Collect Data
+Under /java_template/test, call*:
+- ./execIntelPipeline.sh
+- ./execArmPipeline.sh

+*At the moment, they both use the same curl command.
+So, the user must make sure to specify on AWS Lambda that the architecture is x86 and ARM in order to collect valid data.

+These two commands contribute to the building of a CSV file that contains the runtime metrics, hot/cold runtime, and CPU architecture.
+Inside the bash scripts is a loop that is initalized to run from 0 to 1.
+However, it can be increased to do large scale testing.
+These two functions also make sure not to crowd the console which is done by rerouting the console output to a null directory.